linuxpronl/create_openvpn_client/README.md

 The script can also be used to create the client key and certificate or you can skip this step and just create a configuration file with existing cert's and key's.

 Since TLS-AUTH is strongly recommended, the script creats a client confiuguration with tls-auth.
 You have to set the TLSAUTHKEY parameter pointing to the tls-auth key.
+You should have created the TLS-AUTH key before running this script.
+See Config for details.

 Assumptions

 Assumtions are the mother of all fuckups so lets mention them:
-- assuming you have a working OpenVPN server configuration preferably with TLS-AUTH
+- assuming you have a working OpenVPN server configuration with TLS-AUTH
 - assuming you have (basic) Linux knowlegde

 Config